rumors/handbook/README.md

 ## Operations

-We work collaboratively, so while our roles are specific, they are also fluid.
-We are generalists, thinkers, and writers.
-We strive to work with respect, kindness, and transparency.
+We offer an environment of structured flexibility and strive to work with respect, kindness, and transparency.

 - [About us](operations/about.md)
 - [Code of conduct](operations/code-of-conduct.md)